+11.4.1 Procedure for Salary Placement of Faculty in Instructional and Academic Experience Positions

+(Excluding Technicians)
-- 11.4.1 Procedure for Salary Placement of Faculty (Excluding Technicians) - 11.4.1.1 Initial salary placement shall take place upon appointment.
-Upon reappointment of a temporary faculty member, salary placement shall not take place unless such reappointment occurs more than one academic year after the expiry of the last temporary appointment. - 11.4.1.2 A candidate who may be appointed to a position shall be asked to complete a "VIUFA Salary Placement Experience Credit Data Summary" form, as contained in Appendix B. - 11.4.1.3 "Initial Salary Placement Forms" are used to place all candidates for regular and temporary positions, except those to be paid the rates given in Article 11.1.4.2.
-Samples are provided in Appendix C and Appendix D. A completed form used to evaluate each new faculty appointment must be signed by the Executive Director of Human Resources or designate, and be given to the candidate with the letter of appointment.
-The candidate shall not be required to accept or reject an appointment until at least 24 hours have elapsed after he/she has received this form.

-- 11.4.1.4 A master file of all completed VIUFA Salary Placement Experience Credit Data Summary forms and Initial Salary Placement Forms shall be kept in the Human Resources Office.
-Copies of the VIUFA Salary Placement Experience Credit Data Summary form and the Initial Salary Placement form for each successful candidate shall be sent to the Chief Personnel Steward of the Association. - 11.4.1.5 The minimum initial placement for a faculty member on the salary schedule for Professors or for Non-Instructional Faculty excluding technicians (Appendix A), shall be as follows:
+- 11.4.1.1 Initial salary placement shall take place upon appointment.
+Upon reappointment of a limited term contract or temporary non-instructional faculty member, salary placement shall not take place unless such reappointment occurs more than one academic year after the expiry of the last limited term contract or temporary non-instructional appointment. - 11.4.1.2 A candidate who may be appointed to a position shall be asked to complete a "VIUFA Salary Placement Experience Credit Data Summary" form, as contained in Appendix B. - 11.4.1.3 "Initial Salary Placement Forms" are used to place all candidates for regular and non-regular positions, except those to be paid the rates given in Article 11.1.4.2.
+Samples are provided in Appendix C and Appendix D. A completed form used to evaluate each new faculty appointment must be signed by the Executive Director of Associate Vice-President, Human Resources or designate, and be given to the candidate with the letter of appointment.
+The candidate shall not be required to accept or reject an appointment until at least 24 hours have elapsed after he/she they has have received this form. - 11.4.1.4 A master file of all completed VIUFA Salary Placement Experience Credit Data Summary forms and Initial Salary Placement Forms shall be kept in the Human Resources Office.
+Copies of the VIUFA Salary Placement Experience Credit Data Summary form and the Initial Salary Placement form for each successful candidate shall be sent to the Chief Personnel Steward of the Association. - 11.4.1.5 The minimum initial placement for a faculty member on the salary schedule for Professors or for Non-Instructional Faculty excluding technicians Academic Experience Positions (Appendix A), shall be as follows: